Editor Note: This post was originally published on Sep 16 2018 and Updated on 10 September 2020 to give you more comprehensive information.

 Frontier Pass: It is provided by Armed Police Tiber Frontier Crops in Lhasa.
 It allows you to travel any area near to Nepal border like Mount Kailash, Mount Everest, etc.

-Military Permit: If you want to visit the military restricted area in Ngari Prefecture then you’ll need Military permit and also for access to Mount Kailash and Manasarovar.
+Military Permit: If you want to visit the military restricted area in Ngari Prefecture then you’ll need a Military permit and also for access to Mount Kailash and Manasarovar.

 Before buying any private tour, it is necessary to consult with your operator about all the above-mentioned permit.
 For more, you can check here: Tibet Travel Permits